-The New York Human Rights Law (NYHRL) prohibits employment practices that discriminate on the basis of disability (including gender dysphoria) or predisposing genetic characteristics.
+The New York Human Rights Law (NYHRL) prohibits employment practices that discriminate based on disability (including gender dysphoria) or predisposing genetic characteristics.
 The Law covers employers with four or more employees (NY Exec.
 Law Sec.
 290 et seq.).
 The Rights of Persons with Disabilities Law applies to public and private employers and prohibits job bias against individuals who use a guide, hearing, or service dog (NY Civil Rights Law Sec.
 47-a).

 “Disability” defined.
 The term “disability” means:

-• A physical, mental, or medical impairment resulting from anatomical, physiological, genetic or neurological conditions which prevents the exercise of a normal bodily function or is demonstrable by medically accepted clinical or laboratory diagnostic techniques
+• A physical, mental, or medical impairment resulting from anatomical, physiological, genetic, or neurological conditions that prevents the exercise of a normal bodily function or is demonstrable by medically accepted clinical or laboratory diagnostic techniques

 • A record of such an impairment